-Giving back to the people in our supply chain through fair pay, capacity-building funds, health and safety assurance, and by respecting their craft and sense of artistic pride.
+Giving back to the people in our supply chain through fair pay, capacity-building funds, and health and safety assurance.

-Giving back to the environment by planting trees, rehabilitating former mine sites and protecting the environment from unnecessary damages, such as mercury pollution.
+Giving back to the environment by planting trees and protecting the environment from unnecessary damages, such as mercury pollution.

 We write poetry because this is how one makes love to oneself.

-The ethical jewelry brand, Gardens of the Sun, is an extension of our founder Meri’s mission to help indigenous women have more chances in life.
-We do this by giving them higher prices, offer less damaging ways to mine precious metals and gemstones, and reforest ex-mining sites.
-We believe that a good start will result in goodness, all the way through.
-And we start with the materials.
+The ethical jewelry brand Gardens of the Sun is an extension of our founder Meri’s mission to help indigenous women have more chances in life.
+We do this by giving them higher prices, offer education about less damaging ways to mine precious metals and gemstones, and funding the reforestation of ex-mining sites.

 Our recipe for ethical jewelry is based on 4 sourcing principles.
 We believe that all jewelry businesses should apply these four principles: